lonkamikaze/bsda2/src/bsda_obj.md

   the cleanup method fails.

-The following example illustrates the use of the destructor on an object that is referenced by the variable "foobar".
+The following example illustrates the use of the destructor on an object that is referenced by the variable `foobar`.

 	$foobar.delete